An interview with former Bucs offensive co-ordinator Greg Olson

 This interview took place in March 2011.
 Sometimes in this job you get really lucky with the people you are able to talk to.
-And one of those is Greg Olson, the man who controls the offense of the Tampa Bay Buccaneers from the sideline and is probably closer to Josh Freeman than any other person.
+And one of those is Greg Olson, the man who controlled the offense of the Tampa Bay Buccaneers from the sideline and was probably closer to Josh Freeman than any other person.

 Do you have names for your player groupings - 22 Heavy - 3 WRs etc?

 Yes we do.
 There is Base (two backs, one tight end) and then Zebra, U, Big U, Tiger etc. Running backs’ coach Steve Logan is next to me on the sideline and he is in charge of getting the right personnel on the field.
 I call the formation to him and he takes care of that whilst I call the actual play to the quarterback.

 Running plays - what are your numberings for hole gaps?

 Odd numbers to the left, even to the right.
 The one hole is between center and left guard, three between left guard and left center and so on.

 Do you run kill calls, call two plays in huddle and then kill one at the line because the other is more likely to work?

 Yes we do.
 It’s a standard part of our offense.